You are here

 Nonviolent resistance movements In Africa: fifth EUISS-COAFR Meeting

-On 19 November, the EUISS and the European Council’s Working Party on Africa (COAFR) jointly organised the fifth meeting on sub-Saharan Africa in Brussels.
+On 19 November, the EUISS and the Africa Working Party of the Council of the EU (COAFR) jointly organised the fifth informal meeting on sub-Saharan Africa in Brussels.

 EUISS-COAFR meetings are coordinated and chaired by EUISS Senior Analyst Giovanni Faleg.